A Family-Friendly Vacation in Fort Lauderdale

 By Lillian Seays

-Culture, education and fun are easily found in family-friendly Fort Lauderdale.
+Culture, education and fun are easily found on a family-friendly vacation to Fort Lauderdale.

 As soon as school was out, our grandchildren wasted no time cashing in on our promise to take them on vacation.
 Planning a retreat for an African-American family of four requires a little research.
 My goal was to plan an experience that would be both fun and culturally enriching.
 Pop's goal was to find the closest hammock and stay firmly planted.

 While mainstream hotspots had their place on my list of priorities, culture-oriented venues were foremost in choosing the perfect place to visit.
 Welcome to Fort Lauderdale, Florida.